Best Ultralight Down Jacket for Backpacking & Thru Hiking 2026

 Source: Manufacturers

-Best Ultralight Down Jacket for Thru-Hiking
+Ultralight Down Jacket for Thru-Hiking

 Testing the best backpacking down jackets for this review

-Testing to find the best backpacking down jacket
+The author testing to find the best backpacking down jacket

 Best Down Jackets for Rainy Weather

-Best overall Ultralight Down Jackets
+Best Overall Ultralight Down Jackets

 Testing the Patagonia Down Sweater

-Testing the Patagonia Down Sweater in Montana
+The author testing the Patagonia Down Sweater in Montana

 How to Choose a Down Jacket